NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 title: Configuring the Monero Daemon to Run as a Service
 ---

-# Introduction and Scope
+# Introduction

 This page documents the configuration of the Monero XMR Daemon (`monerod`) as a system service.
 Configuring `monerod` as a service ensures that it starts automatically whenever the host computer boots up.
 The Monero daemon supports interactive commands and to take advantage of this interactive aspect of the daemon I have configured a named pipe or Unix socket that allows for this.
 With this configuration you can send commands to the Monero daemon by echoing commands into the named pipe.

 ---